quento/python-logging-logstash/README.md

-# python-logging-logstash
+# Adding Logging to Python Application using ELK
-Demo of how to use logstash to log application data to an ELK server.
+Demo of how to add logging to a python application using logstash module and consuming that data for display on the ELK stack.